Snuggle In! How To Make A Luxurious Bed

 **Designer tip: throw or coverlet at the end of the bed.
 It's a nice way to bring out a pop of color or add some texture to the bedding.
 Plus, it is easy to pull up if it gets chilly at night.

 How to Make a Luxurious Bed: the Arrangement

 Great!
 Now that you've got all the components of a super luxurious bed, how do you pull it all together?
 Some of it will depend on the size of your bed.
 Obviously, a twin bed will not hold the amount of pillows a king size will and vice versa.
 I'll give examples for a full/queen sized bed and then let you know differences for king and twin.

-You now have all you need to make a truly luxurious bed for your guests, but why stop with them?
+You now have all you need to make a truly luxurious bedroom for your guests, but why stop with there?
 Make your bedroom a cozy oasis with luxurious bedding as well!
 'Tis the season to snuggle in!